alexjlockwood/kyrie/README.md

 ## Further reading

-- Check out [this blog post](https://www.androiddesignpatterns.com/2018/03/introducing-kyrie-animated-vector-drawables.html) for the motivation behind the library.
+- Check out [this blog post][adp-blog-post] for more on the motivation behind the library.
-- Take a look at the [sample app](https://github.com/alexjlockwood/kyrie/tree/master/sample) for example usages.
+- Check out [the sample app][sample-app-source-code] for example usages in both Java and Kotlin.
-- Check out the [documentation][documentation] for a listing of all supported `Animation`s and `Node`s that can be used when constructing `KyrieDrawable`s programatically.
+- Check out [the documentation][documentation] for a complete listing of all supported `Animation`s and `Node`s that can be used when constructing `KyrieDrawable`s programatically.
-- Check out the [source code][kotlin-dsl-source-code] for a complete listing of the Kotlin-specific features that Kyrie provides.
+- Check out [the source code][kotlin-dsl-source-code] for a complete listing of Kyrie's Kotlin-specific features.

 ## Dependency